Programs and Services

 Technology

-Thanks to the generous support of our PAC and the generous award from Staples (Canada), BICS has over 80 mobile technology devices available to students.
-In addition, all intermediate classrooms have wireless projectors in their classrooms that facilitate the effective integration of technology into the learning process.
-Students in grade six and seven are encouraged to bring in their own digital device.
+Thanks to the generous support of our PAC, BICS has over40 mobile technology devices available to students.
+In addition, all classrooms have wireless projectors in their classrooms that facilitate the effective integration of technology into the learning process.
+Students in grades four through seven are encouraged to bring in their own digital device.

 We envision a school where teachers leverage the power of technology in their classrooms to support the development of literacy, math and critical thinking skills.
 In developing these skills, students will acquire new skills such as media and technological literacy so that they can learn how to use technology ethically and efficiently.”